juxor/afaq/markdown/secH5.md

 when the party **did** operate in a vanguardist manner, failure was soon to follow.

 This claim can be proven by looking at the history of the 1917 revolution.
-The February revolution started with a spontaneous protests and strikes yet _"the Petrograd organisation of the Bolsheviks opposed the calling of strikes precisely on the eve of the revolution which was destined to overthrow the Tsar.
+The February revolution started with spontaneous protests and strikes yet _"the Petrograd organisation of the Bolsheviks opposed the calling of strikes precisely on the eve of the revolution which was destined to overthrow the Tsar.
 Fortunately, the workers ignored the Bolshevik 'directives' and went on strike anyway.
 In the events which followed, no one was more surprised by the